kheeklab/privacyidea-docker/README.md

   - [Volumes](https://docs.docker.com/storage/volumes/)
   - [Using docker cp](https://docs.docker.com/engine/reference/commandline/cp/)

 All of the use cases require making files available on container creation.
-Bind mounts and volumes accomplish this.Applying config files can be accomplished on container creation using bind mounts and volumes, or at run time using docker cp.
+Bind mounts and volumes accomplish this.
+Applying config files can be accomplished on container creation using bind mounts and volumes, or at run time using docker cp.

 Bind mounts are used in the examples here as they are simpler than volumes for providing files.
 As you prepare files for mounting to a container, it’s helpful to organize them in a way that’s easiest for you to manage.
 Bind mounting to privacyIDEA containers, organizing files, and using docker cp are covered here.